sanghunkang/sylner/README.ko.md

 #### Usage
 ###### Ubuntu (not tested, but presumably in OS X as well)
 ```
-python3 train.py --fpath_data_train=/path/to/trainset --fpath_data_eval=/path/to/trainset --logdir=/path/to/logs
+python --
 ```
-Of course you may confer ```-f```flags for details training p-
+training p-
 The organiser of the contest doesn't seem to want to make public of the data it provided for the contest.
-For more information, please contact
+For more information, please contact 2017klexpo@...com

+###### Windows

 #### Some Fun
 For instance, my name looks like this.